The Evolution of Search: From Google to Generative AI

 Another feature of using “vector” databases is that instead of storing data as strings or other string-based data structure, they store data as numeric “embeddings”.

-As a parting note, I hope this article able to highlight how search is evolving, and will be the driving force behind the current AI revolution.
+I hope, I was able to highlight how search is evolving, and will be the driving force behind the current AI revolution.
 Teams and individuals who want to build successful applications should not overlook this.

 Knowing how search and LLMs relate, and how to use search effectively, is the key to unlocking the world of AI.